dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 **Login node**

 If a login node is available and mentioned in the inventory file, the following tasks are executed:

     * Slurmd is installed.
-    * All required configurations are made to slurm.conf file to enable a slurm login node.
+    * All required configurations are made to ``slurm.conf`` file to enable a slurm login node.
     * FreeIPA (the default authentication system on the login node) is installed to provide centralized authentication.

+.. include:: ../../Appendices/hostnamereqs.rst

 .. note::

     * To enable the login node, ensure that ``login_node_required`` in ``input/omnia_config.yml`` is set to true.
     * To enable security features on the login node, ensure that ``enable_secure_login_node`` in ``input/omnia_config.yml`` is set to true.
+    * To customize the security features on the login node, fill out the parameters in ``input/omnia_security_config.yml``.

+.. warning:: No users/groups will be created by Omnia.

 **Slurm job based user access**